 - Brandy Alexander – offering a creamy touch with brandy, crème de cacao, and cream.

-- Ramos Gin Fizz – a frothy cocktail made with gin, lemon juice, cream, and orange flower water.
+- Ramos Gin Fizz – a frothy cocktail made with gin, lemon juice, cream, and orange blossom water.

-All these cocktails feature noble ingredients and tell a story.
-It will be interesting to see if a similar movement takes hold in the long term, combining tradition with innovation in future creations.
-Each of these drinks has its own personality, underscoring the appeal of flavors from yesteryear.
+All these cocktails call for noble ingredients and tell a story.
+It will be interesting to see if a similar movement will take hold in the long term, combining tradition with innovation in future creations.
+Each of these drinks has its own personality, highlighting the appeal of bygone flavors.

-The cocktail Atholl brose, a blend of whisky, oats, and honey, reappears in our glasses with an ancient charm.
-This beverage, dating back to the year 1450, connects history and modernity.
-The natural ingredients it uses, such as oats, which are gaining popularity in contemporary cuisine, make it accessible and appealing.
+The Atholl brose cocktail, a mix of whisky, oats, and honey, reappears in our glasses with an ancient charm.
+This drink, dating back to the year 1450, bridges the gap between history and modernity.
+The natural ingredients it uses, such as oats, which are experiencing growing popularity in contemporary cuisine, make it accessible and appealing.

-The simplicity of its preparation, requiring just water, oats, and a good whisky, allows everyone to discover or rediscover the art of mixology.
-By using local and quality products, one can find a authenticity highly appreciated in modern bars.
-The touch of honey and whole cream adds a comforting aspect to the mixture, appealing to all who appreciate refined cocktails.
+The simplicity of its preparation, requiring only water, oats, and a good whisky, allows anyone to discover or rediscover the art of mixology.
+By using local and quality products, we find an authenticity greatly appreciated in modern bars.
+The touch of honey and heavy cream adds a comforting element to the mix, enchanting anyone who enjoys refined cocktails.

-Today’s bars are reinventing these classics by making them contemporary, while preserving their history.
-With a revival of ancient recipes, Atholl brose takes on a new face, at the crossroads of heritage and innovation.
-This trend will surely encourage other creations to explore, pushing the boundaries of traditional cocktails even further.
+Today’s bars are reinventing these classics, making them contemporary while preserving their history.
+With a revival of old recipes, Atholl brose takes on a new face, sitting at the crossroads of heritage and innovation.
+This trend will certainly encourage further creations to explore, pushing the boundaries of traditional cocktails even further.